Fish are one of the healthiest proteins in the world. They’re lean, tasty, and chock-full of essential vitamins.

 More importantly, shark populations are at historically low levels as a result of overfishing.

 It’s estimated that half of the sharks killed each year are a result of bycatch.
-If we choose to eat shark, the entire ocean ecosystems suffers too.
+If we choose to eat shark, the entire ocean ecosystem suffers too.

 4. King mackerel